TechDocsStudio/biel-docs/docs/integrations/n8n.md

 Replace `YOUR_PROJECT_SLUG` with your project slug from the Biel.ai dashboard.

-For complete API documentation, see [Biel.ai REST API](/api/biel-ai-rest-api-beta).
+For the full API reference, see [Biel.ai REST API](/api/biel-ai-rest-api-beta).

 ### 3. Process the response